 New Students - Recommend applying for scholarship at time of admissions application; may apply following acceptance for consideration - limited funds may still be available.

-Students who are admitted to the Dispute Resolution master's or certificate program and who enroll for a minimum of 6 hours in any one term may be eligible to apply for federal financial aid.
+Students who are admitted to a degree program (M.L.S.) and who enroll for a minimum of 6 hours in any one term may be eligible to apply for federal financial aid.
 Applicants may submit forms to financial aid before being accepted into the program.
 Students interested in applying for Direct Loans from the federal government can submit the Free Application for Federal Student Aid (FAFSA) online at https://studentaid.gov/h/apply-for-aid/fafsa.

 The priority filing deadline for the summer term is March 1, fall term is April 1, and spring term is November 1.